Send Commissary at Omaha Correctional Center, NE.

 Quick Facts

-• You will usually need the inmate’s ID or case/ticket number to make any deposit.
+• You will usually need the inmate's ID number or case information to make a deposit.

 Common Questions

-Who is not allowed to send money to an inmate at Omaha Correctional Center?
+How can I add money to an inmate's account at Omaha Correctional Center?

-Omaha Correctional Center does not allow inmates to receive money or money-equivalents from family or friends of other incarcerated people, or from anyone on another inmate’s approved visiting list.
+No. Omaha Correctional Center does not allow an incarcerated person to receive money or money-equivalents from someone on another inmate’s approved visiting list, or from family or friends of other incarcerated individuals.

 Other Guides for Omaha Correctional Center, NE